jas-mckin/rtd-tutorial-jm/docs/source/pathogen_subs_guide.rst

 the `assembly manifest file guide <https://ena-docs.readthedocs.io/en/latest/submit/assembly/genome.html#manifest-files>`_ for options.

-Please note the examples below are a guide and do not describe a mandatory manifest file format for organism classes.
+Please note the examples below are indicative and do not describe a mandatory manifest file format for organism classes.

 Examples of **manifest.txt**